Five Techniques for Boosting Your Excel Skills

 2. Master Formulas and Functions

 If we talk about the heart and soul of Excel, then it has to be formulas and functions.
-They make it easy for you to do complex calculations and data analysis easily.
+They make it easy for you to do complex calculations and data analysis easily and great help for boosting your Excel skills.

 To be honest, there are hundreds of formulas and functions that are there in Excel, but you don’t have to know every single one of them.
 However, certain formulas and functions are used more often than not, such as,